 J. If the Hearing is held electronically, parties will receive at minimum two-week’s written notification.
-The Process Chair will invite the parties to participate for up to one half hour each.
+The Process Chair will invite the parties to participate for up to one hour each.
 If one party declines, the other may still be heard.
-The two Associations bear the cost of the electronic Hearing.
+The Associations bear the cost of the electronic Hearing.

 K. The Hearing Panel meets or speaks first with the complainant if he or she elects to participate, then with the respondent.